Generalized $\alpha$-attractor models from elementary hyperbolic surfaces: The hyperbolic punctured disk

 \subsection{Cosmological trajectories on the hyperbolic punctured disk}

-We now present examples of numerically-computed trajectories on $\mD^\ast$ for the vanishing scalar potential and for the globally well-behaved scalar potentials $\Phi_\pm$ and $\Phi_0$.
+In this subsection, we present examples of numerically-computed trajectories on $\mD^\ast$ for the vanishing scalar potential and for the globally well-behaved scalar potentials $\Phi_\pm$ and $\Phi_0$.
 These were obtained as explained in Subsection \ref{subsec:lift}, by numerically computing solutions of the system \eqref{elplane0} on the Poincar\'e half-plane for the corresponding lifted potentials and then projecting these trajectories to the hyperbolic punctured disk using the explicitly-known uniformization map \eqref{pipuncdiskcan} (which is equivalent with \eqref{PuncDiskRhoTheta}).

 \paragraph{Trajectories for vanishing scalar potential.}